CGK-Laboratory/CGK-Laboratory.github.io/_posts/2025-09-02-juan-first-paper.md

 <!-- excerpt end -->

 The article is a collaborative effort between John Mantsch and Constanza Garcia Keller laboratories and its tittled "Characterizing Microglial Morphology: Methodological Advances in Confocal Imaging and Analysis".
-Give it a read: https://www.mdpi.com/2073-4409/14/17/1354
+[Give it a read](https://www.mdpi.com/2073-4409/14/17/1354)